brunoeducsantos/pick-and-place/README.md

 # Pick and Place

+## Goal

+The project goal is compute inverse kinematics for a 6 degree-of-freedom robotic arm in ROS in order to pick an object in the shelf and place it in a cilinder.
+Check IK_Server to find more details about Inverse Kinematics.

+## Setup
 Make sure you are using robo-nd VM or have Ubuntu+ROS installed locally.

 ### One time Gazebo setup step: